HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf203.md

 Digital Asset Management (DAM) Extensibility adds capability to support user-defined custom renditions and configure transformations for assets.
 Updates add options to configure metadata generation specifically for MIME types and their renditions.
 See the [Metadata configuration through DAM Extensibility](https://opensource.hcltechsw.com/digital-experience/cf205/productfeatures/digital_asset_mgmt/configure_dam_Metadata_configuration/) Help Center topic for more information.

-## Design Studio (Beta)

-Design Studio enables content managers and designers to build and style their digital site properties quickly.
-Available for use with DX 9.5 container-based deployments, Design Studio presents a modern, intuitive, and role-based tool aggregating all needed functions to visually assemble, curate, design, and model pages, content, and applications in DX sites.
-New features available with Container Update CF203 include Content list and container re-use features.

-!!! note
-    Design Studio is provided for beta evaluation with HCL Digital Experience 9.5 Container Update CF203,and includes a sample DX site.
-It is not yet supported for use in production deployments.

-See the [Design Studio (Beta)](../../manage_content/design_studio/index.md) Help Center topic for more information.

 ## Configure Content Composer to Virtual Portals

 Instructions to configure Content Composer to Virtual Portals is available.
 See [Enable or Disable Content Composer in Virtual Portals](../../manage_content/wcm_authoring/content_composer/installation/configure_cc_virtual_portals.md) for more information.